flumeapp/help.flumeapp.com/views/reposting.md

 # Reposting

-The Reposting feature allows you to share existing posts (from you or others profiles) by ensuring the original source is attributed.
+The Reposting feature allows you to [upload](//views/upload.md) existing posts (from you or other profiles) by ensuring the original source is attributed.

 Please respect author's copyrights.
 See [Instagram's Help](https://help.instagram.com/126382350847838) for more information regarding copyright.